 - A Settlement has been reached in a Biometric Information Privacy Act ("BIPA" or "Privacy Act") class action lawsuit by former employee, Linda Bloxom against Herff Jones, LLC ("Herff Jones"), titled Linda Bloxom v.
 Herff Jones, LLC, Case No. 2:21-cv-02071-CSB-EIL (C.D.
 Ill.).
-The lawsuit alleges that Herff Jones collected Biometric Identifiers and/or Biometric Information without first providing notice, obtaining informed written consent or making a biometric data policy publicly available, as required by the Privacy Act, 740 ILCS 14/1 et seq. - You are included if you worked or are currently working for Herff Jones in Illinois and had your Biometric Identifiers and/or Biometric Information collected, captured, received, or otherwise obtained or disclosed by Herff Jones or its agent(s) without first signing a written consent form between January 21, 2016 and [date of preliminary approval]. - Those included in the Settlement will be eligible to receive a pro rata (meaning equal) portion of the Settlement Fund, which Class Counsel anticipates will be approximately \$950. - Read this notice carefully.
-Your legal rights are affected whether you act, or don't act.
+The lawsuit alleges that Herff Jones collected Biometric Identifiers and/or Biometric Information without first providing notice, obtaining informed written consent or making a biometric data policy publicly available, as required by the Privacy Act, 740 ILCS 14/1 et seq. - You are included if you worked or are currently working for Herff Jones in Illinois and had your Biometric Identifiers and/or Biometric Information collected, captured, received, or otherwise obtained or disclosed by Herff Jones or its agent(s) without first signing a written consent form between January 21, 2016 and [date of preliminary approval]. - Those included in the Settlement will be eligible to receive a pro rata (meaning equal) portion of the Settlement Fund, which Class Counsel anticipates will be approximately \$950.

-YOUR LEGAL RIGHTS AND OPTIONS IN THIS SETTLEMENT DO NOTHING You will receive a pro rata share of the Settlement benefits - estimated to be approximately \$950 - and will give up your rights to sue the Defendant about the claims in this case.
+YOUR LEGAL RIGHTS AND OPTIONS IN THIS SETTLEMENT DO NOTHING You will receive a pro rata share of the Settlement benefits - estimated to be approximately \$ 950 - and will give up your rights to sue the Defendant about the claims in this case.
 EXCLUDE You will receive no benefits, but you will retain any rights you currently YOURSELF have to sue the Defendant about the claims in this case.
 OBJECT Write to the Court explaining why you don't like the Settlement.
 GO TO THE Ask to speak in Court about your opinion of the Settlement.
 HEARING